-Note: The following is a transcript from a talk I gave to the St. Croix Unitarians on September 11, 2016.
+Note: The following is a transcript from a talk I gave to the St. Croix Unitarians on December 11, 2016.

 The following story is told of President Franklin D. Roosevelt, who often endured long receiving lines at White House receptions and was tired of the small talk and flattering comments he received from White House guests.

 Roosevelt decided that the guests were never really listening to what he was saying.
 One day at a reception he decided to try a little experiment.
 As each guest arrived and shook the president’s hand he smiled politely and said pleasantly, “I murdered my grandmother this morning.”

 As Roosevelt had anticipated, the guests responded with such comments as, “Marvelous!”
 “Keep up the good work!”
 “We are proud of you!”
 God bless you, sir!”

 It was not until the end of the line, while greeting the ambassador from Bolivia, that his guest actually listened to what Roosevelt was saying.
 Maintaining his diplomatic décor, the ambassador leaned over and whispered, “I’m sure she had it coming.”
 Continue reading